How To Use Retin-A (Tretinoin) For Wrinkles And Skin Aging

 There are a lot of scientific studies that prove the efficacy of tretinoin as a potent anti-aging topical medicine.
 Let’s take a look.

 Tretinoin For Anti-Aging Benefits: What Does Research Say?

 In a randomizedi XA research study approach that divides participants into control (no intervention given) or experimental groups at random. , paralleli XA clinical study where two or more participant groups get different treatments. , and double-blinded studyi XA study where the therapy the subjects get is kept a secret from both the researchers and the subjects until the study is over. , the participants used retinol and tretinoin on their skin for three months.
 After three months, a significant improvement in their wrinkles, photodamage, and pigmentation levels was observed, with very mild adverse effects.
-The study concluded that even through tretinoin could help improve wrinkles and other signs of aging, it might cause irritation, such as redness and/or dryness, which is a common side effect of topical retinoids (2).
+The study concluded that even though tretinoin could help improve wrinkles and other signs of aging, it might cause irritation, such as redness and/or dryness, which is a common side effect of topical retinoids (2).
 The skin often takes time to adjust to retinol and retinoids (also known as retinization), during which you may experience these symptoms.
 However, they eventually subside.

 Another double-blinded study observed the effects of tretinoin on photoaged skin.
 The study suggested that applying 0.5% tretinoin cream daily not only boosted collagen formation but also improved the skin texture and skin tone and facilitated the development of new blood vessels (angiogenesis) (3).

 While you can feel the effect of tretinoin on your skin right after a few weeks, you will see major changes in the long run.
 A study found that tretinoin improved the clinical signs of photoaging in the participants, but significant differences were observed after six months of using the cream continuously.
 The study was then extended to six more months, with the participants now using the cream one to three times per week.
 The results showed more improvements in the overall signs of photoaging (4).